FlingOS/FlingOS/Documentation/Markdown/Reference Articles/PS2 Keyboards.markdown

 PS/2 is a hardware and software standard for connecting keyboards (and mice) to a computer.
 It specifies the connector type, electrical signals and the communication protocol (which also impacts the internal mechanism of the host device, usually a PC).

 ## Why does PS/2 exist?
 PS/2 has existed from 1987 and was designed to replace the large 5-pin DIN connectors.
 It took over as the de-facto keyboard (and mouse) connector for PCs during the 1990s and early 2000s.
-In the last decade it has largely been replaced bu USB but there are still plenty of places where PS/2 can be found.
+In the last decade it has largely been replaced by USB but there are still plenty of places where PS/2 can be found.
 USB also support legacy emulation for PS/2.
 PS/2 is still the most reliable way to get keyboard input to a PC.

 ## How does PS/2 work?
 PS/2 works through an interrupts mechanism.
 PS/2 is not enumerated on a PCI or USB bus so cannot be detected.
 As such, PS/2 device cannot be hot-plugged - the host system must be shut down when a PS/2 device is attached or detached.
 When the system starts, the system will attempt to initialise all PS/2 ports and will use any devices that respond at that time.
 From then on, PS/2 works by interrupting the host processor when the user provides input (for instance, when a key is pressed).
 The host system is required to process the data.
 For example, if a key press is not processed, no further interrupts will occur until the host system reads the data about which key was pressed.
 This is a common cause of complaint by OS developer who are just starting out as it can make it appear as though the PS/2 keyboard interrupt will only ever occur once.
 Please read the FAQ section for more detail on this issue.